Lockheed WP-3D Orion

 The Lockheed WP-3D Orion is a highly modified P-3 Orion used by the Aircraft Operations Center division of the National Oceanic and Atmospheric Administration (NOAA).
-The aircraft are operated by officers of the NOAA Commissioned Officer Corps.
+The aircraft are operated by aviation officers of the NOAA Commissioned Officer Corps.
 Only two of these aircraft exist, each incorporating numerous features for the role of collecting weather information.
 During the Atlantic hurricane season, the WP-3Ds are deployed for duty as hurricane hunters.
 The aircraft also supports research on other topics, such as Arctic ice coverage, air chemistry studies, and ocean water temperature and current analysis.

 Design

 The WP-3Ds are equipped with three weather radars, C band radar in the nose and on the lower fuselage, and an X-band radar in the aircraft's tail.
 They are also equipped with the ability to deploy dropsondes into storm systems, and have onboard temperature sensors, and other meteorological equipment.
 While these aircraft are not specially strengthened for flying into hurricanes, their decks were reinforced to withstand the additional equipment load.

-It has a barber's pole sampler (named for its red and white stripes) that protrude from the aircraft's front, a tail Doppler weather radar, and other unique-looking instruments hanging from the wing.
+It has a barber's pole sampler (named for its red and white stripes) that protrude from the aircraft's front, a tail Doppler weather radar, and other instruments hanging from the wing.